raito-io/raito-io.github.io/docs/cli/connectors/snowflake.md

 The connector supports
 * Import of existing Snowflake roles into Raito Cloud
-* Import into Raito Cloud of users into Raito Cloud
+* Import of Snowflake users into Raito Cloud
-* Import into Raito Cloud of data objects into Raito Cloud
+* Import into Raito Cloud of data objects
-* Import into Raito Cloud of data usage information into Raito Cloud
+* Import into Raito Cloud of data usage information
 * Updating Snowflake roles as defined in Raito Cloud or using access-as-code

 The connector is available [here](https://github.com/raito-io/cli-plugin-snowflake){:target="_blank"}.